infiniflow/ragflow/README.md

    > The core image is about 15 GB in size and may take a while to load.

-4. Check the server status after pulling all images and having Docker up and running:
+4. Check the server status after having the server up and running:
    ```bash
    $ docker logs -f ragflow-server
    ```